home-assistant/home-assistant.io/source/_integrations/alexa.smart_home.markdown

 #### Fan Speed

-The fan device must support the `speed` attribute. `speed` can be set using a percentage or a range value determined from the `speed_list` attribute.
+The fan device must support percentage based speeds with the `percentage` attribute.

 - _"Alexa, set the fan speed to three."_
 - _"Alexa, set the fan speed to fifty percent."_